hasanmoudud/geocompr/main.md

 As mentioned, route networks can usefully be represented as mathematical graphs, with nodes on the network connected by edges.
 A number of R packages have been developed for dealing with such graphs, notably **igraph**.
-One can manually convert a route network into an `igraph` object, but that process risks loosing the geographic attributes.
+One can manually convert a route network into an `igraph` object, but the geographic attributes will be lost.
 To overcome this issue `SpatialLinesNetwork()` was developed in the **stplanr** package to represent route networks simultaneously as graphs *and* a set of geographic lines.
 This function is demonstrated below using a subset of the `bristol_ways` object used in previous sections.